 FUN AND NOSTALGIA

-I’m also going to talk about the 1960s and 70s.
-There will be stories and anecdotes about radio & TV in those happy times.
-The cars, CB radio, the clubs and pubs, the girls, the music, the parties… I was there, and I have some interesting musings to impart!
+I’m also going to talk about the 1960s and 70s… and possibly the 50s!
+There will be stories and anecdotes about the cars, the night clubs and pubs, the pretty girls, the music, the parties… I was there, and I have some interesting musings to impart!